A research series by Mark Friese

 UK Disability Policy vs Practice

 The complete evidence base behind the series.
-A research paper examining equal accommodation of invisible disabilities across education and employment, with 60+ sources spanning neuroscience, multi-morbidity mortality data, UK exclusion statistics, and evidence-based interventions.
+A research paper examining equal accommodation of invisible disabilities across education and employment, integrating neuroscience, nervous system physiology, multi-morbidity mortality data, UK exclusion statistics, and evidence-based interventions.
+Revised March 2026 with updated neuroscience, new experimental evidence on disability-type accommodation judgments, and strengthened multi-morbidity data.

 PDF Harvard citations throughout March 2026